RonBeiden/Shooting-incidents-NYC/README.md

 #### 4. Test the Model

 - Predict on the testing data set

 - Calculation of Confusion Matrix to determine Accuracy, Precision, Recall, and F1 Score

 - Calculation of probabilities of characteristics by the model

+### Results
+The project aims to provide insights into the characteristics and patterns of shooting incidents in New York City.
+The analysis includes summary statistics, initial analysis findings, and visualizations to explore relationships between variables.
+Additionally, a multi-class classification random forest model is built to predict incident characteristics and patterns.